Bludiot/configureight/README.md

 ## Page templates

 Several page template options are built into the theme, which can be employed in the page edit screen under Options > Advanced.
-More than one template may be used at once, depending on the template type.
+More than one template may be used at once, with space between each template slug, depending on the template type.

-Templates include…
+Templates (slugs) include…

-- Full screen cover image
+- Full screen cover image (full-cover)
-- No sidebar
+- No sidebar (no-sidebar)
-- Bottom sidebar
+- Bottom sidebar (sidebar-bottom)
-- Static front page
+- Static front page (used automatically)
-- About page
+- About page (about)
-- Contact page
+- Contact page (contact)